Canadians: Term

 The word Canadian originally applied, in its French form, Canadien, to the colonists residing in the northern part of New France— in Quebec, and Ontario—during the 16th, 17th, and 18th centuries.
 The French colonists in Maritime Canada (New Brunswick, Nova Scotia, and Prince Edward Island), were known as Acadians.

 When Prince Edward (a son of King George III) addressed, in English and French, a group of rioters at a poll in Charlesbourg, Lower Canada (today Quebec), during the election of the Legislative Assembly in June 1792, he stated, "I urge you to unanimity and concord.
 Let me hear no more of the odious distinction of English and French.
 You are all His Britannic Majesty's beloved Canadian subjects."
 It was the first-known use of the term Canadian to mean both French and English settlers in the Canadas.

 Population

 As of 2010, Canadians make up 0.5% of the world's total population, having relied upon immigration for population growth and social development.
 Approximately 41% of current Canadians are first- or second-generation immigrants, and 20% of Canadian residents in the 2000s were not born in the country.
 Statistics Canada projects that, by 2031, nearly one-half of Canadians above the age of 15 will be foreign-born or have one foreign-born parent.
 Indigenous peoples, according to the 2016 Canadian census, numbered at 1,673,780 or 4.9% of the country's 35,151,728 population.

+Original inhabitants

+The Paleo-Indian archeological sites at Old Crow Flats and Bluefish Caves are two of the oldest sites of human habitation in Canada.
+The characteristics of Indigenous societies included permanent settlements, agriculture, complex societal hierarchies, and trading networks.
+Some of these cultures had collapsed by the time European explorers arrived in the late 15th and early 16th centuries and have only been discovered through archeological investigations.
+Indigenous peoples in present-day Canada include the First Nations, Inuit, and Métis, the last being of mixed descent who originated in the mid-17th century when First Nations people married European settlers and their offspring subsequently developed their own identity.